 Where reed beds, tidal flats, and quiet lanes lead you into landscapes shaped by water, wind, and time.

-Norfolk offers a unique kind of walking — spacious, subtle, and rich in nature.
+Norfolk offers a unique kind of outdoor experience — spacious, subtle, and rich in nature.
 Along its northern and eastern coasts, the land gives way to saltmarshes, dunes, and low cliffs.
 Inland, rivers twist through woodlands and floodplains, while quiet lanes connect market towns, wildlife reserves, and historic villages.

 This is a county of gentle gradients but deep experience.
-Whether you’re following Roman roads across heathland or coastal trails past fishing boats and bird hides, the walking here invites stillness, observation, and a slower pace.
+Whether you’re following Roman roads across heathland, cycling between villages, kayaking quiet waterways, or walking coastal trails past fishing boats and bird hides, Norfolk invites stillness, observation, and a slower pace.

 Norfolk is also home to part of the Norfolk Broads National Park, one of the UK’s most important wetland ecosystems.
-Walkers can follow riverside paths through reed beds and fens, spotting kingfishers, marsh harriers, and windmills that have stood for centuries.
+Here, riverside paths, boat routes, and wildlife hides bring you close to kingfishers, marsh harriers, and centuries-old windmills.

 A long-distance route combining inland heritage and coastal wilderness.
 Peddars Way begins near Thetford, following a Roman track through farmland and heath.
 It joins the Norfolk Coast Path at Holme-next-the-Sea, then curves past saltmarshes, shingle beaches, and harbours through Wells-next-the-Sea, Blakeney, and Cley.